 Core Type Induction Furnace

 The current flowing through the charge is very high may be of the order of several thousand amperes.
-From the figure, it is clear that the coupling is loose and leakage reactance is high hence the power factor is low.
-To overcome this difficulty, core type induction furnace is operated at a very low frequency say 10 Hz.
+From the figure, it is clear that the coupling is loose, and leakage reactance is high; hence the power factor is low.
+The furnace is operated at a very low frequency (say 10 Hz) to overcome this difficulty.

-The main disadvantage is that electromagnetic forces produce great turbulence of the molten metal which is useful to a certain point, but it becomes too severe unless the frequency is kept low.
+The main disadvantage is that electromagnetic forces produce high turbulence of the molten metal, which is useful up to a certain point, but it becomes too severe unless the frequency is kept low.
 Another disadvantage of this furnace is that a crucible is of inconvenient shape from the metallurgical point of view.

 An improved form of core type induction furnace is Ajax Wyatt furnace.
-This furnace is very suitable for continuous operation and it can be operated on normal supply frequency i.e. 50 Hz.
-The core is made of laminated steel and the secondary circuit is formed by the single turn of molten metal.
+This furnace is very suitable for continuous operation, and it can be operated on standard supply frequency i.e., 50 Hz.
+The core is made of laminated steel, and the single turn of molten metal forms the secondary circuit.

-Ajax Wyatt Vertical Core Furnace is used for melting and refining of non-ferrous metal like brass, copper and zinc.
+Ajax Wyatt Vertical Core Furnace is used for melting and refining of non-ferrous metals like brass, copper, and zinc.
 Its efficiency is about 75 percent.
 Standard sizes of these furnaces are 60 — 300 KW, single phase 50 Hz working at 600 volts.

 Advantages of Ajax Wyatt Furnace